21 Expired Listing Scripts That Could Change Minds

 10. The price adjustment script

-• Objective: Discuss the need for a price change from the last time they listed.
+• Goals or focus icon showing a bullseye with an arrow inside a pink circle.
+Objective: Discuss the need for a price change from the last time they listed.

 • Be sensitive to the homeowner’s feelings.